 Real Property Management’s Pet Restrictions

 Each rental home managed by Real Property Management may have unique restrictions for pets depending upon the type, number, and size of the pet.
-In addition, city pet ordinances limit the number of pets per pet owner, with exceptions to newborn pet litters.
-Most rental properties do not allow certain breeds of dogs including Dobermans, Rottweilers, Chows, and Pitbulls because property liability insurance policies will not cover injury caused by these breeds.
-Real Property Management tenants who have pets are asked to maintain their own liability insurance in regards to their pets.
+In addition, city pet ordinances limit the number of pets per pet owner, with exceptions for newborn litters.
+Most rental properties do not allow certain breeds of dogs, including Dobermans, Rottweilers, Chows, and Pitbulls, because property liability insurance policies will not cover injury caused by these breeds.
+Real Property Management tenants who have pets are asked to maintain their own liability insurance in regard to their pets.

 General Rules and Regulations